 What is the Philosophers’ Circle?

 The Philosophers’ Circle is Or Shalom’s Post-B’nei Mitzvah program.
-In 2017, we hope to have monthly events that focus on bringing together the post-b’nei mitzvah teens for fun and stimulating activities covering topics of Jewish expression and identity, social justice and other relevant questions that our teens want to bring to the table.
+Meeting approximately every 6 weeks, this program brings together teens for fun and stimulating activities covering topics of Jewish expression and identity, social justice and other relevant questions that our teens want to bring to the table.

 We look forward to starting up again after the summer.
 See you there!